-The Supported column displays Yes or No indicating whether the SQL Server version with the specific build is supported by Microsoft.
+The Supported column displays Yes or No, indicating whether Microsoft supports the SQL Server version with the specific build.

 Support Status

 The Supported Status column provides the current status and a link to the Microsoft page for extended support and lifecycle.
 Options include: